tiernano/www.tiernanotoole.ie/DailyCarry/index.md

 ---
 layout: page
 title: Daily Carry
 sitemap:
   priority: 0.7
   changefreq: monthly
-  lastmod: 2015-05-20 09:25:00
+  lastmod: 2016-04-20 21:25:00
 published: true
 ---

-A couple of years back, i did a post about my [Daily Carry for college][1]...
+A couple of years back, I did a post about my [Daily Carry for college][1]...
 Well, I have finished (ish) college, but i still cary a lot of weird and wonderful stuff...
 So, this is the update...

-So, the contents are as folows:
+So, the contents are as follows:

 <a href="https://www.flickr.com/photos/lsmartman/16317125424/"><img src="/DailyCarry/16317125424_a03f9ec346_m.jpg" /></a>

+* Microsoft [SurfaceBook][14] with an i7 processor, 16GB RAM and 512GB Storage, along with the dGPU.
+Going to replace the M3800 in the next few weeks, but got stuff i need the M3800 for, so need to keep it a while longer...
+Man, the SurfaceBook rocks!
 * Dell [Precision M3800 Workstation][2] Laptop with Quad Core i7, 16GB RAM, 500GB MSATA SSD and 500Gb spinning rust hard drive.
 Also has 1920x1080 display, NVidia Quadro K1100M graphics and touch screen
 * [Samsung Galaxy Note 3][3]
 * [Beats by Dr. Dre Wireless on ear headphones][4].
 Bluetooth and wired
 * [TP-Link TL-WR703N][5] modified with extra RAM and ROM.
 I will explain this later...
 * [TP-Link MR3040][6] currently used with the modem (see below) but to be replaced with the WR703N eventually...
 * [Huawei E3272 LTE Modem][7] for broadband.
 Connected into either of the routers (above) or directly to the laptop.
-* [Anker 3 Port USB 3.0 HUB with 10/100/1000mb Ethernet][8] Probably the coolest thing i have ever found! a 3 port USB 3 hub with a Gigabit ethernet port included!
+* [Anker 3 Port USB 3.0 HUB with 10/100/1000mb Ethernet][8] Probably the coolest thing i have ever found! a 3 port USB 3 hub with a Gigabit Ethernet port included!
 There is one that came with the M3800, but its USB2 only (so, not fully gigabit) and takes up a USB port and gives nothing back...
 * [Anker 3nd Gen Astro E4 13000mAh 2 Port External Battery][9].
 Handy little charger, since most of my devices run off USB.
-And it gives out a fair wack of power too!
+And it gives out a fair whack of power too!
-* [Linx 8 Inch Windows 8.1 Tablet][12] with Intel Quad core Atom (Z3735G) 1Gb RAM, 32Gb storage, Wifi, Bluetooth and a 32Gb MicroSD card.
+* [Linx 8 Inch Windows 8.1 Tablet][12] with Intel Quad core Atom (Z3735G) 1Gb RAM, 32Gb storage, Wi-Fi, Bluetooth and a 32Gb MicroSD card.
 Great little device, and handy when the M3800 is too big to use...
 * [Microsoft Wedge Keyboard][10] and [Microsoft Bluetooth Notebook Mouse 5000][11] both connected to the Linx Tablet to have a full setup when required.
 * [Apple iPhone 6 Plus][13] (Not pictured).
 This was used to take this photo.